underlay/styx/docs/queries.md

 _:c14n3 <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://schema.org/Volcano> _:c14n2 .
 ```

-... with CID `QmPhqpDoDMCkQayAUFw2g1dtW8CxqYB8xVj4mRW8EUkcMf`, so we'll call it `ul:/ipfs/...EUkcMf` for short.
+... with CID `bafybeiaujfyny6f3fv3olxagtdohnesamofjigo7uwogp4au46mzlduxmi`, so we'll call it `ul:...lduxmi` for short.

 The message that Styx will respond with might look like: